Melissa Miller: “Each day I call my mother. Over time, I came to see that my prayer practice was found in the daily phone calls.”

 Mel’s ‘Martha,’ left, enjoys Christmas cookies with her daughter Madison and her mother, Wendy Desmarais.
+Mel is trying to find a time and a place to be both Mary and Martha.
 (Photo courtesy of Mel Harms)

 Dave Toews’s relatives took the culinary Christmas tradition of peppernuts with them when they left the Netherlands in the 16th century.
 (Photo by Barb Draper)